 The 1.50% income tax is the largest source of revenue for the City.
-Revenues generated by the earnings tax represent 75% of the City's governmental activities general revenues.
+Revenues generated by the earnings tax represent 74% of the City's governmental activities general revenues.
+General Revenues increased mainly due to an increase in income tax and property tax monies received in 2006 compared to 2005.
+General Government expenses increased due to general inflationary costs.

-Governmental activities program expenses for 2005 were as follows:
+Governmental activities program expenses for 2006 were as follows:

 Percent

-Program Expenses of Total
+Program Expenses of Total 8% 49/

-General Government 36%
+General Government 37% 3%

-Public Safety 45%
+Public Safety 44% 2%

 Leisure Time Activities 2%

-Community Development 2%
+Community Development 3%

-Transportation and Street Repair 8%
+Transportation and Street Repair 8% 44%

-Interest and Fiscal Charges 7%
+Interest and Fiscal Charges 6%

 Total 100%